Part 1

 For instance, in programs where you need to track the largest or smallest value encountered,

-initializing a variable with i128::MIN
+initializing a variable with i128::MIN or i128::MAX respectively ensures

-value will be greater or smaller than the initial value.
+that any valid i128 value will be greater or smaller than the initial value.
 This

 eliminates the need to guess or compute these extreme values.

-It's important to note that while i128::MAX
+It's important to note that while i128::MAX and i128::MIN represent the

-type, numbers outside this range can exist.
+limits of the i128 type, numbers outside this range can exist.
 However, within the

-type, these constants provide a reliable and convenient way to
+constraints of the i128 type, these constants provide a reliable and convenient way to

 access the maximum and minimum representable values.